 Address: Kami Shinden, Awashima, Takuma-cho, Mitoyo

-(3 minutes from Kami Shinden Port.
-1 hour from Awashima Port.)
+(3 minutes from Kami Shinden Port or 1 hour from Awashima Port.)

 ▲Reserve 3 days in advance for a delicious lunch!